 About the Author

 Jake Woodruff has an MS in Sports Medicine from the University of Pittsburgh.
-His research area explored how an exercise intervention affected runners with knee pain measured by a movement screening.
 He is currently a strength and conditioning sports performance coach at a private Pittsburgh facility.
 He is a former college athlete and currently plays semi-pro soccer.
 You can connect with him on Instagram.